jescalan/roots/readme.md

 `$ roots compile`: Compiles your project once to the public folder, with everything minified and compressed.

 `$ roots deploy project-name`: Compiles, compresses, and deploys your project to heroku as `project-name`.
 If you don't add a name, heroku will generate one automatically.
 This command depends on the heroku toolbelt - if you don't have it, the command will instruct you on how to install it.
-Coming soon, custom ftp server deploys
+Coming soon, custom ftp server deploys!

 `$ roots update`: Upgrades roots to the latest version.

 ### Features

-- super straightforward installation (does not rely on ruby)
+- super straightforward installation (no ruby needed)
 - jade, stylus, and coffeescript default stack
 - sprockets-style coffeescript requires
 - custom super fast live reload implementation
 - compile errors reported as a flash message, doesn't break workflow
 - layouts - default and custom overrides
 - partials (all locals automatically available)
-- intuitive app settings file
+- clean and intuitive settings file
-- ignore files based on string or regex
+- ignore files based on string or regex (minimatch)
-- global variables and view helpers
+- global variables and functions for views
-- also supports ejs and straight html, css, and javascript
 - one command deploys to heroku or a custom server (via ftp)
 - coffeescript and markdown can be written directly into views
 - minifies and compresses files and optimizes images on deploy
 - efficient javascript package management via bower and require.js
+- awesome built-in css helper library makes life so much easier
+- also supports ejs and straight html, css, and javascript
-- easy to extend with a well-documented and simple plugin interface
+- easy to extend and add languages with a well-documented and simple plugin interface

 ### CSS Library

 CSS is a huge pain in the ass and we always end up doing the same shit over and over.
 Compass is great, but wasn't terse or magical enough for me, doesnt include UI components, is too reliant on ruby, and is too tied together with its build system.
 So I put together my own css helper library.
 It's a lot like [nib](https://github.com/visionmedia/nib) except it's more thorough and actually has documentation.
 It's been living on its own for a number of months and is used in production on a number of production sites for large companies already.

 The CSS library is very modular in its construction, and higher level mixins can easily be broken down into their components and customized as is necessary.
 This means you can start with the full bootstrap-like framework for an initial mock, then break it down into custom components when it's time to build a production site without having to trash your code.
 The library itself is completely independent from the build system, and can be used anywhere else if you want.
-It lives entirely in the `roots-css` folder in `assets/css`.
+It lives entirely in the `roots-css` folder in `assets/css`, and at [this repo](#).

 The library will have received a full rewrite by the time roots is released, and should have really sweet docs with all sorts of interactive examples, which will be linked to here.